 The issuance of these treasury bills and bonds started on January 1, 2008.
-These issuances generate interest at a rate that is linked to the coupon rates of instruments issued by the Central Bank with the same maturity.
-Payment of interest by the Republic to the Central Bank will allow the Central Bank to reduce its operational losses, also known as the quasi-fiscal deficit.
-The interest payments generated by the treasury bills and bonds will be stipulated in the national budget for each year according to the following scale:
+These issuances generate interest at a rate linked to the coupon rates of instruments issued by the Central Bank with the same maturity.
+Payment of interest by the Republic to the Central Bank allow the Central Bank to reduce its operational losses, also known as the quasi-fiscal deficit.
+The interest payments generated by the treasury bills and bonds are set forth in the national budget for each year according to the following scale: